Alliance for Natural Health: Positions

 The ANH believes that negative media publicity about nutrients such as vitamin E are merely a result of misinterpretations over the science.
 It also criticises the latest research proposing vitamin C supplementation does not protect against the common cold as having a number of fundamental flaws.

-Verkerk has been quoted in newspapers criticizing scientific findings from JAMA and the Cochrane Collaboration, among others, which found that some antioxidant vitamin supplements may shorten lifespan.
+Verkerk has been quoted in newspapers criticising scientific findings from Journal of the American Medical Association and the Cochrane Collaboration, among others, which found that some antioxidant vitamin supplements may shorten lifespan.

 Speaking at the inaugural "Scientific Research in Homoeopathy" conference held by the Complementary Medical Association (CMA) at the University of Westminster in June 2008, Verkerk said that it was "utterly inappropriate" to use randomised controlled trials (RCTs) to assess homoeopathy and other complementary medicines, arguing that "as soon as you put someone into a trial situation, you destroy many of the effects that exist between patient and practitioner."

-Speaking to the BBC in the UK, Verkerk has said that EU standards on health claims favour bigger food companies, adding that big firms who had sufficient resources could play the system and claim health benefits simply by inserting a small amount of an approved ingredient such as Vitamin C into a product.
+Speaking to the BBC, Verkerk has alleged that EU standards on health claims favour bigger food companies, adding that big firms who had sufficient resources could play the system and claim health benefits simply by inserting a small amount of an approved ingredient such as Vitamin C into a product.